busbud/coding-challenge-frontend-b/README.md

 ## Known Issues

 The test runner sometimes crashes with errors concerning `FSEventStreamStart`.
 I have been unable to locate the precise reason for this bug, but it appears related to Jest's file-watching.
 Installing watchman with homebrew, or simply cloning a fresh copy of the repository, have both been reported to resolve the issue.

+There is no localization support—I know this was a bonus feature, but I'd still have liked time to add it.